 Established Brands

 Established brands often invest more in competitive research, product-level optimization, testing page templates, and expanding into new search verticals like video or shopping feeds.
-This is where the SEO budget supports channel diversification and long-term visibility.
+This all can influence pricing since the budget supports channel diversification and long-term visibility.

 Work at this stage usually includes optimization for dozens of products per month, content production of 4,000+ words, several branded videos, original design assets, link building, and extensive keyword tracking across multiple categories.